 Understanding the differences between your visitors and your competitors’ visitors can add another dimension to your comparative analysis.
 Many vendors offer cross-shopping analysis (or you can create the analysis yourself) or behavioral segments.
 These types of analyses can allow you to gain a deeper understanding of your customers and, more critically, how your customers differ from your competitors’ customers.

-Mobile location data can be an incredibly powerful tool to gain insights into your customers vs. visitors to your competitors.
+Human Movement Data can be an incredibly powerful tool to gain insights into your customers vs. visitors to your competitors.
 The knowledge gained through an analysis like this can lead to improved marketing spend, merchandising decisions, and operational strategies, giving you a true leg up on the competition.